Markvanderuit/dual_hierarchy_tsne/README.md

 * [CMake](https://cmake.org/): version 3.21 or later is required.
 * [CUDA](https://developer.nvidia.com/cuda-toolkit): version 10.0 or later is required; other versions may work but are untested.
 * [OpenMP](https://www.openmp.org/): likely installed on your system or bundled with your compiler.
-* [GLFW](https://www.glfw.org): while GLFW is bundled, some Unix systems require X11 development packages for it to work (e.g. `sudo apt install xorg-dev` on Ubuntu).
+* [GLFW](https://www.glfw.org): while GLFW is bundled through [vcpkg](https://github.com/microsoft/vcpkg), some Unix systems require X11 development packages for it to work (e.g. `sudo apt install xorg-dev` on Ubuntu).
 If you have issues with compilation due to GLFW dependencies, please refer to their [compilation](https://www.glfw.org/docs/3.3/compile.html) page.

-Next, clone the repository and make sure to include the required submodules.
+Next, clone the repository, including required submodules.

 ```bash
 git clone --recurse-submodules https://github.com/Markvanderuit/dual_hierarchy_tsne